markgw/pimlico/docs/index.rst

 The core toolkit is written in Python.
 Pimlico is open source, released under the GPLv3 license.
 It is available from `its Github repository <https://github.com/markgw/pimlico>`_.
-To get started with a Pimlico project, follow the `getting-started guide <guides/setup>`.
+To get started with a Pimlico project, follow the :doc:`getting-started guide <guides/setup>`.

 More NLP tools will gradually be added.
 See :doc:`my wishlist <plans/wishlist>` for current plans.